 Together with your partner, you will learn to cope with pain.
 As you work together your sense of respect and trust in each other will grow.

 You will practice simple exercises that make birth safer and easier.
-The goal is to restore flexibility and tone where you need it to keep you safe.
 These exercises also help your baby get into an ideal position for birth, which makes birth more straightforward.

 And of course, nutrition.
 The proper foods can significantly reduce your risk for life-threatening complications such as preeclampsia and preterm birth.

-The objective of the the Healthy Start Birth Prep Challenge is to have you, your partner, your body, and your baby ready for birth.
+The objective of the the Birth Undone is to help you work through your fears, undoe as much risk as possible through exercise and nutrition, and decrease the amount of pain you perceive so that you can have the calm peaceful birth you are made for.
 We want to both prepare you for birth AND make your birth a straightforward and simple process.

 For moms that choose a natural, drug-free birth, this course will prepare them better than any course currently on the market.
 We believe that natural birth is attainable to any well prepared, well-supported mom.

-What Makes The Healthy Start Birth Prep Challenge Different Than Other Birth Classes?
+What Makes Birth Undone Different Than Other Birth Classes?

 Where we really excel is presenting this information in a way that helps you embody it.
 The truth is, preparing your body, mind, baby, and relationship for birth takes work.
 Yes, it is rewarding work, but it is work.

-We also know that moms have more demands on their bodies, time, and relationships than usual during pregnancy.
-Instead of long weekly classes, Healthy Start Birth Prep is a small daily commitment to preparing for birth.
-Lessons are ten minutes long over the course of 8 weeks.
+We also know that moms have more demands on their bodies, time, and relationships than ever during pregnancy.
+Instead of long weekly classes, Birth Undone is a small daily commitment to preparing for birth.
+Lessons are ten minutes long over the course of 8 weeks or can be binge watched in a weekend.
 This means moms can get their childbirth prep done even if they are busy and overwhelmed.

 We also know that making life changes and putting attention on preparing for birth can be difficult.
 That is why we created an online community of moms.
 In this space, moms share frustrations and challenges they are facing.
 Together, moms work towards positive birth experiences.

-Plus, we call it a challenge because when you actually do the things that help you have a safer, more straightforward birth, like eating a nutritious meal or doing stretches that will help protect your pelvic floor, you can win super awesome giveaways.
+Plus, when you actually do the things that help you have a safer, more straightforward birth, like eating a nutritious meal or doing stretches that will help protect your pelvic floor, you can win super awesome giveaways.
 I know motivation can be hard to find when you have so much on your plate, that’s why we help you find it.